Porter Valley Parks

 The Porter Valley Parks are a series of public parks and green spaces in Sheffield, England.
 Lying along the valley of Porter Brook, they run radially out from the city centre, providing a direct green-space connection to the Peak District national park.
 Created variously between 1855 and 1938, they comprise in order from the city centre; Endcliffe Park, Bingham Park, Whiteley Woods, Forge Dam Park and Porter Clough.

 The parks are listed at Grade II on the Register of Historic Parks and Gardens.
-The Friends of the Porter Valley is a registered charity which supports their mianitenance and improvement.
+The Friends of the Porter Valley is a registered charity which supports their maintenance and improvement.

+National Cycle Route 6 passes through parts of Bingham Park, Whiteley Woods and Porter Clough.

 Parks

 In 1924 Patrick Abercrombie said of the parks, "The Porter Brook Parkway, consisting as it does of a string of contiguous open spaces, is the finest example to be found in this country of a radial park strip, an elongated open space, leading from a built-up part of the city direct into the country, the land occupied being a river valley and so for the greater part unsuitable for building."

 Besides green spaces, the parks contain various recreational facilities and historic monuments.

 The Porter Valley Parks are included as a part of the Sheffield Round Walk.